Invertible Manifold Learning for Dimension Reduction: Proposed Method

-Based on Sec \ref{CH_3.1} and Sec \ref{CH_3.2}, we propose a neural network \textit{i-ML-Enc} which achieves two-stage NLDR preserving both topology and geometry, as shown in Fig. \ref{figure:ch3_network}.
-In this section, we will introduce the function of network structures and loss functions respectively, including the orthogonal loss, padding loss and \textit{extra heads} for the first stage, and the LIS loss, push-away loss for the second stage.
+Based on Section \ref{CH_3.2} and Section \ref{CH_3.3}, we propose a neural network \textit{i-ML-Enc} which achieves two-stage NLDR preserving both topology and geometry, as shown in Fig. \ref{figure:ch3_network}.
+In this section, we will introduce the function of proposed network structures and loss terms respectively, including the orthogonal loss, padding loss, and \textit{extra heads} for the first stage, the LIS loss and push-away loss for the second stage.